 What Gets Logged

-Every API request automatically captures:| Information | Description |
+Every webhook delivery automatically captures:| Information | Description |

 |---|---|

-| Request URL | Complete URL including endpoint path and query parameters |
+| Request URL | Your configured webhook endpoint URL |

-| Status Code | HTTP response status code (200, 400, 404, 500, etc.) |
+| Response Status Code | HTTP status code returned by your webhook endpoint |

-| Response Payload | Response body (only stored for non-200 status codes to save space) |
+| Response Payload | Response body returned by your webhook endpoint |

-| Timestamp | When the request was made |
+| Timestamp | When the webhook was sent |

 Use Cases

-Debugging API Issues
+Debugging Webhook Issues

-- Monitor Success Rates: Filter by status codes to see success vs error ratios
+Track how your webhook integration is performing:- View Success Rates: Filter by status codes to see success vs failure ratios

-Auditing API Activity
+Auditing Webhook Activity

 - Compliance: Use logs for audit trails and compliance reporting